Saha-7/My-Open-Source-Contributions/README.md

 Organization - ``EddieHubCommunity``

-Project Name - ``LinkFree``
+Project Name - ``BioDrop``

-``LinkFree`` is the Open Source alternative to LinkTree.
+``BioDrop`` is the Open Source alternative to LinkTree.
 A platform where people in tech can have a single hub to showcase their content in order to accelerate their career, whilst contributing to an Open Source project and being part of a community that has a say in where the project is going.

 <b>Contribution Link</b> - [PR Link](https://github.com/EddieHubCommunity/LinkFree/pull/1916)